christophertam/soda-leaflet/README.md

 The map loads at a fixed location and retreives the past 7 days of 311 complaints for the current view.

-Built using New York City Open 311 Data.
+Built using Indiana DNR park data